 The School has four broad areas of research interest addressing nursing, mental health, midwifery and family health and education.
 The School has a multidisciplinary cohort of research students undertaking a broad range of research.
 The output from these students constitutes an important component of the research output of the School.

-Professor Nicholas ProcterLeading numerous initiatives aimed at improving the lives of people with mental health issues as well as providing policy advice to state and federal governments.
+Professor Nicholas ProcterLeading research to improve the lives of people in mental distress, those at risk of suicide, and providing policy advice to state and federal governments.